ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 * `SubscriptionOpeningStrategy.Concurrent`
   Multiple workers of the same subscription are allowed to connect it simultaneously.
   Read more about concurrent subscriptions [here](../../../client-api/data-subscriptions/concurrent-subscriptions).

 {PANEL/}

+{PANEL: Subscription Strategy}

+* A data subscription can serve **either** -
+   1. Workers that use a [One Worker Per Subscription](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#one-worker-per-subscription-strategies) strategy
+  -**or**-
+   2. Workers that use the [Concurrent](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-subscription-strategy)
+      strategy.
+* After a subscription is created, **the strategy used by the first worker to connect it** will determine which workers this subscription will be able to serve until the end of its lifespan.
+* If a worker that uses the `OpenIfFree`, `WaitForFree`, or `TakeOver` strategy is the first to connect a subscription, the subscription will be able to serve only workers of these strategies from then on.
+   * If a worker that uses the [Concurrent](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#concurrent-subscription-strategy) strategy attempts to connect this subscription -
+     The connection attempt will be rejected.
+     `SubscriptionClosedException` will be thrown.
+* If a worker that uses the `Concurrent` strategy is the first to connect a subscription, the subscription will be able to serve only concurrent workers from then on.
+   * If a worker that uses a [One Worker Per Subscription](../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#one-worker-per-subscription-strategies) strategy attempts to connect this subscription -
+     The connection attempt will be rejected.
+     `SubscriptionInUseException` will be thrown.

+{PANEL/}